-Privacy by design is a concept that states that organisations must consider privacy concerns at the outset of data processing practices, rather than applying features retroactively.
+Privacy by design is a concept in which organisations emphasise privacy concerns at the outset of data processing practices, rather than applying features retroactively.

 It’s one of the guiding principles of the GDPR (General Data Protection Regulation), and is discussed specifically in its ‘data protection by design and default’ requirements.

-Organisations must therefore understand how privacy by design works and implement its principles.
-Doing so will not only help them meet their compliance requirements but also mitigate cyber security risks.
+Organisations must therefore understand how privacy by design works in the GDPR and implement its principles.
+Doing so will help them meet their compliance requirements and mitigate cyber security risks.

 This means that organisations must:

 - Implement appropriate technical and organisational measures designed to implement the data protection principles; and

 - Integrate safeguards to comply with the GDPR’s requirements and protect the individuals’ rights.

 At the heart of privacy by design and data protection by design are DPIAs (data protection impact assessments).
 These must be completed whenever an organisation creates a new system, service product or process that involves the use of personal data.

 They must also implement technologies and create processes and policies to mitigate the risks that are discovered in the DPIA.